sed-szeged/SpectrumBasedFaultLocalization/README.md

 - Run the Fault Localization
 - Clear the results from the memory
 - View the hierarchical list of suspicious elements
+- View the static call graph
 - Transform statement to method and class coverage
+- Interact with the ranked tree of suspicious elements
 - Advanced options:
     - Choose different SBFL metrics to compare the efficiency
     - Choose from Tie breaking strategies